zhangzh-pku/OM1/README.md

 ## Hands-On with OM1: 'Hello World' program

-In this example program, _Hello World_, let's create an AI agent named Spot.
-This program enables the '_Spot_' agent to access your webcam to capture and label objects.
-These label captions are then sent to `OpenAI 4o`, a large language model (LLM) which returns commands like `movement`, `speech` and `face`.
+Let's create an AI agent named Spot.
+The Spot agent uses your webcam to capture and label objects.
+These text captions are then sent to `OpenAI 4o`, a large language model (LLM) which then returns `movement`, `speech` and `face` action commands.
 These commands are displayed on WebSim along with basic timing and other debugging information.

 1. Clone the repo.